 Sen. Murkowski Issues Veterans Day Message

-WASHINGTON, D.C. – In observance of the Veterans Day holiday, U.S. Sen. Lisa Murkowski, R-Alaska, issued the following statement:
+WASHINGTON, D.C. – In observance of Veterans Day, U.S. Sen. Lisa Murkowski, R-Alaska, issued the following message:

 # # #